secretpizzaparty/better-plugin-recommendations/README.md

 ## Description ##

 With over 45,000 plugins in the repo it can be hard for new users to know where to start.
 Yeah there is search but what if you don’t know what you are looking for.
-What better plugins recommendations does
+What Better Plugin Recommendations does is remove the default featured and recommendations tab and instead adds a new recommendations tab which only included plugins that I've hand selected.
+These are plugins that I feel are appropriate for every new user and are ones that great examples of why WordPress is awesome.

 The only purpose of this plugin is to help WordPress users find the plugins they need.
 There is no branding or ads.
 It’s integrated perfectly into Plugin -> New screen.